 - Center for State and Local Government Excellence

 The Center for State and Local Government Excellence has made available two new sets of 2006 state pension data on its website: 1) For the first time, detailed defined contribution data are available for the 20 primary plans operated by state governments.
 2) Defined benefit data are available for 126 plans largely administered by the state.
 These data will be updated annually and filled in for previous years.
-Data on municipal pension plans will be released later this year.

 - Data Sources on the Impact of the 2008 Financial Crisis on the Economic Well-being of Older Americans